The attention bottleneck

 The problem isn’t targeting alone.
 It’s what we do with the data.

-And if your competitors are doing the same - reading the same reports, chasing the same personas, using the same tools - your campaigns start to draw closer to each other.
+And if your competitors are doing the same - reading the same reports, chasing the same personas, using the same tools - your campaigns start to converge.

 Data tells you what worked - not what will